 This course was designed to provide the student with an opportunity for practical application of the dental principles and skills gained in the previous Fall and Spring semesters of the program.
 The student is assigned to a dental office for a six week supervised practical experience.
-The student is required to provide an evaluation of their office experiences and individual work
+The student is required to provide an evaluation of their office experiences and individual work experience.
+This course is only offered in the summer semester.

-Practicum 35-40 hours per week - (Blocked in six-week summer session)

-Prerequisite: Admission to Dental Assisting Program and a minimum of "C" or "P" in all DAS courses from
+Practicum 35-40 hours per week - (Blocked in six-week summer session) Prerequisite: Admission to Dental Assisting Program and a minimum of "C" or "P" in all DAS courses from 102-112 Co-requisite: DAS201